 Fire Extinguisher Inspection Checklist

 Fire extinguishers don't need much maintenance, but they should be inspected regularly.
 Homeowners' insurance companies are particularly interested in ensuring fire extinguishers are in serviceable condition.
-Here is a list of things one company recommends checking:
+Here is a list of things to check:

 - Location.
 Is the fire extinguisher readily accessible and easy to find?
 If not, find a suitable place for it in a cabinet, closet or corner of the room.